Our Services

 Feeling lightheaded or dizzy after a coffee enema is usually linked to post-enema hypotension, fluid shifts and caffeine absorption.
 In most cases, resting, rehydrating and slowly changing position helps you recover quickly.
 Still, if symptoms worsen or persist, it's important to get professional advice.

-For peace of mind when experiencing concerning symptoms, try using a Medically approved LLM Symptom Checker Chat Bot to better understand what you're experiencing and whether professional care is needed.
+When you're unsure about any symptoms you're experiencing, taking a quick symptom assessment can provide clarity on your condition and help you understand whether you should seek professional medical care.
 And remember: always speak to a doctor about anything that could be life threatening or serious.
 Your health matters—stay informed and stay safe.

 (References)